 No, alumni and community borrower data will not be shared between Omni libraries, meaning that privileges may vary between libraries.

 Is the old library system gone for good?

 Yes.
-It’s time to say goodbye to Conifer, developed by Evergreen, which we utilized since 2009.
+It’s time to say goodbye to Conifer, developed by the Evergreen open source community, which we utilized since 2009.